All Episodes

 So I was involved in actually picking the charges, even though I'm on defense.

-Uh we are not going to allow Americans to be tried by an international court that does not honor the due process guarantees of the United States Constitution, and that court does not.
+We are not going to allow Americans to be tried by an international court that does not honor the due process guarantees of the United States Constitution, and that court does not.

-So again, I would pose to you that the fundamental problem I have with this is that your teacher is getting you to assume that it's appropriate for a president of the United States to be tried by an international court, and I'm telling you that is the propaganda I find offensive.
+So again, I would pose to you that the fundamental problem I have with this is that your teacher is getting you to assume that it's appropriate for a president of the United States to be tried by an international court, and I'm telling you, that is the propaganda I find offensive.

 But that doesn't mean that some of the things we aren't doing couldn't be done better.

-One of the issues.
+One of the issues that we're talking about.

-No, no, but you're avoiding Kevin, I appreciate what you're saying, but you're avoiding my point.
+Kevin, I appreciate what you're saying, but you're avoiding my point.

 You're avoiding my point.